altayucetas/ebpf-php-leak-detector/README.md

 - ```Mismatched Free```: Reports the use of an incorrect deallocation function for a given allocation type (e.g., using efree on a pemalloc pointer).

+- ```Use-after-Free```: Detects read or write operations on a memory pointer that has already been freed.

 **Note 1**: The tool automatically discovers all exported functions within a target extension's .so file using _nm_ tool.
 Tracing is only active when the execution flow is inside one of these discovered functions, which filters out noise from the PHP core.

 **Note 2**: To capture the extension, you need to perform routine steps.
 The extension must be compiled, added to the php.ini file, and copied to the extension folder.
 Only after these can the program be run properly.